 Instructions

-- Combine the mustard, vinegar, honey, garlic (if using), salt, and pepper in a medium bowl.
+Combine the mustard, vinegar, honey, garlic (if using), salt, and pepper in a medium bowl.
+Whisk these together until the acidic phase is uniform and slightly frothy.

-- Transfer to a clean glass jar with a tight lid.
-For best results, refrigerate and shake before each serving.
+- Transfer to a clean glass jar with a tight lid and refrigerate.

 Chef’s Notes

-- Make-ahead tip: Prepare vinaigrette up to 48 hours in advance for flavors to meld; always shake well before use.
+Make-ahead tip: Prepare up to 48 hours ahead for flavors to meld.
+Shake well before serving to restore texture.

 Serving Suggestions